 The more stars astronomers can examine through seismology, the better they can map where the young and old stars are, and understand which regions of the Milky Way formed first.
 This is the science of galactic archaeology.
 By following the trails of vibrations in stars, like an interstellar Indiana Jones would, astronomers can reconstruct how our Milky Way formed.

 "Much like digging through the archaeological site of an old city, you can look at what happened in each of those 'rooms' in our galaxy," said Steve Howell, head of the space and astrobiology division at NASA's Ames Research Center in California’s Silicon Valley.

-While Kepler is running low on fuel and its mission will soon end, scientists will be using its data to make discoveries about the Milky Way’s stars for years to come.
-TESS will complement its predecessor’s detailed observations of the celestial orchestra, and continue unlocking mysteries as it listens to more of the grand ensemble of the galaxy.
+Scientists will still be using Kepler's data to make discoveries about the Milky Way’s stars for years to come.
+TESS complements its predecessor’s detailed observations of the celestial orchestra, and continue unlocking mysteries as it listens to more of the grand ensemble of the galaxy.